Frequently Asked Questions

 The helicopters are checked by the pilots twice daily and receive maintenance inspections every 50 flying hours with more involving checks being carried out every 100+ hours as well.
 The aircraft are also inspected and serviced annually.

-All police helicopters are painted in the same uniform colours (with minor variations in design) so that they can be seen by other aircraft when flying.
+All police helicopters and aeroplanes are painted in the same uniform colours (with minor variations in design) so that they can be seen by other aircraft when flying.
 The yellow shows up against the ground to an aircraft flying above while the dark blue contrasts against the sky to an aircraft alongside or below.

 Yes, every aircraft has a registration number which can be found written in large letters on both sides of the tail.
 Each one will start with the letter “G” because they have been registered with the Civil Aviation Authority (CAA) in the UK.

-Do police officers pilot the helicopters?
+Do police officers pilot the helicopters and aeroplanes?

 No. The pilots are civilian staff.

-As NPAS is a tactic which police forces can employ we're unable to share specific information about our activity.
+As NPAS is a tactic which police forces can employ, we're unable to share specific information about our activity.
 Police forces across England and Wales may choose to share this information via their social media accounts.

-Can I fly in a police helicopter?
+Can I fly in a police helicopter or aeroplane?

 The carriage of passengers in NPAS aircraft is strictly regulated by the Civil Aviation Authority.
 Passengers are currently limited to serving Police Officers, Special Constables and members of Police Staff who have regular involvement with NPAS aircraft.